Bonze Adventure: Plot

 Emma the King has lost his senses, causing him to lose order of his Underworld domain – enabling evil entities to roam freely.
 The player controls Bonze Kackremboh, a Buddhist priest who is son of the Divine Dragon.
 Kackremboh must now go on a journey to find and confront Emma.
 In order to find Emma, Bonze must survive against hordes of yokai, such as snakes, giant eyeballs, ghosts, kitsune, spiders, entities appearing to be hitodama/will-o'-the-wisp, as well as other evils.

 Gameplay

 The priest's weapons are Buddhist prayer beads, called "mala" beads, which can be powered up until they become almost as large as the priest himself.
 In times of difficulty, a deva often provides various power-ups to assist the priest's progress.
-In an unusual twist, the allotted time appears in the manner of melting candles, rather than a traditional timer.
-The game consists of several rounds: Dilapidated Backyard Cemetery, The Dead-or-Alive River, Burning Inferno, Bloody Pond, Glacier Trap, Lose-Your-Way-Maze, and finally Emma's Lair.
+The allotted time appears in the manner of melting candles, rather than a traditional timer.

 Reception

 In Japan, Game Machine listed Bonze Adventure on their July 15, 1988 issue as being the third most-successful table arcade unit of the month.

-Bonze Kackremboh later made an appearance in the Let's!
-TV Play Classic series in Kiki Kaikai Kackremboh.
+Bonze Adventure was released for the PC Engine in Japan on August 3, 1990.

+The PC Engine version was released for the Wii's Virtual Console in 2008.
+Taito released the game outside Japan for the first time as part of their Taito Legends 2 collection.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in March 2023.